smanzing/UdacityContinuousControl/README.md

 Follow the instructions below to set up your python environment to run the code in this repository.
 Note that the installation was only tested for __Mac__.

+0. Download the repository and enter the root directory.

 1. Initialize the git submodules in the root folder of this repository.

 	```bash